-Author has written 6 stories for Person of Interest, and Monk.
+Author has written 8 stories for Person of Interest, Monk, and Doctor Who.

 I am relatively new to fanfiction.
 I have written several original stories that I have not publicly published.
 My favorite books are Earthsoul Prophecies, Harry Potter, and I am currently fascinated by Dickens.
 Earthsoul Prophecies is a series that is quite popular in my local area but probably not available elsewhere.
 It's sort of like a mix between Lord of the Rings, Narnia, and Harry Potter.
 My favorite shows are Monk, Mentalist and Person of I nterest.
 And maybe psych

 I'm preparing for the next big step in my life.
 I have been in several acting classes and am interested in maybe doing it for a living.
 I love learning about science and things of that nature.
 I love art and in my opinion science and art go hand in hand.
 Both are just as important to life as the other.
 I am also deeply religious. that said, I'm a mormon.
 No, not the origi,nal.
 1) he's a guy and 2) he lived sixteen hundred years ago.
 Give or take.